Mobile Menu

 Research Description:

-Dr. Reed Maxwell’s research interests center on understanding how much terrestrial freshwater we have on earth and how fast this is being replenished or depleted.
-This focuses on hard problems in hydrology that include groundwater, evapotranspiration and snow.
-His research focus on understanding connections within the hydrologic cycle and how they relate to water quantity and quality under anthropogenic stresses.
-His research group uses a broad range of approaches to study these questions, including integrated hydrologic modeling, field observations and remote sensing products.
+Understanding how much terrestrial freshwater is on earth and how fast this is being replenished or depleted.
+Problems include groundwater, evapotranspiration and snow hydrology, understanding connections within the hydrologic cycle and how they relate to water quantity and quality under anthropogenic stresses.

 Iain McCulloch